2015 Football League One play-off final: Post-match

-Simon Grayson, the Preson manager, commented: "We had two weeks to prepare for this match and it's full credit to the players that they turned up on the day and executed the gameplan to a tee.
+Simon Grayson, the Preston manager, commented: "We had two weeks to prepare for this match and it's full credit to the players that they turned up on the day and executed the gameplan to a tee.
 We showed character and determination and finished off a job we should have completed two weeks ago."
 Beckford remarked: "We knew it would be a difficult game and it shows the character and the application we've got within the team and the staff.
 We did a fantastic job of exploiting the spaces."
 Huntington spoked of finally breaking Preston's play-off run of defeats: "It means everything.
 We had to do it the hard way.
 I can't speak highly enough of the staff and the players.
 We've broken that hoodoo now."
 Swindon's manager Cooper said after the game: "we didn't deal with Joe Garner and Jermaine Beckford.
 If a ball comes in your box and you don't want to head it or compete then you're in trouble.
 You've got to give credit to Preston, they were excellent."
 Beckford won the man of the match award, and when asked if he was going to stay with Preston, he stated: "we'll see".
 After being released by Bolton Wanderers, Beckford signed a permanent two-year contract with Preston North End effective from 1 July 2015.

 Swindon ended the following season in sixteenth place in League One, fifteen points outside the play-off places and thirteen points above the relegation zone.
 Mark Cooper left the club on 17 October 2015.
 Preston's following season saw them finish in eleventh place in the EFL Championship, twelve points below the play-offs and twenty-two points above the relegation zone.